IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 - 01 - Business rules and local regulatory requirements prevail over data properties technical restrictions (data length, pattern) expressed in the ontology if relevant.
 - 02 - When converting from ONE Record to CXML/CIMP there is no specific general guideline on the truncation of data properties.
 In CXML to CIMP conversion, such rules are expressed in IATA CXML Toolkit.
+- 03 - In ONE Record we try to avoid duplicate data as much as possible, especially **totals** are usually not in ONE Record data model if all detailed data are already available.
+This applies for instance for the total or summary values of charges.

 ## XFWB Mapping
 ### Proposed mechanism